Setting up Direct to 3rd Party Server messaging on devices

 Our devices have flexible integration options to suit a variety of requirements.
 You control the device data and where it goes.
 All of these methods are discussed here: Choosing an Integration Strategy

 For most options, devices send data to DM's OEM Server - which handles firmware updates, parameter (settings) updates + templates, and debugging.
 It is the preferred method for the majority of our partners.
-However the direct to 3rd party integration method comes with the benefit that there are no ongoing monthly fees.

 Set Up - Unlock the Device